zanppa/hoverboard-firmware/Docs/current_meas.md

 This document is part of the hoverboard firmware documentation.

 ## Current measurement with Rds,on
-Antoher way to measure current is by measuring voltage over the lower branch transistor Rds,on.
+One way to measure current is by measuring voltage over the lower branch transistor, utilizing its parasitic resistance Rds,on.

 ### Electronics
 Both motors have voltage measurement over the lower leg transistor of two phases.
 The voltage measurement